Active Transportation Online Hub

 Welcome to the Government of Canada's Active Transportation Online Hub, a one-stop-shop for everything active transportation!
 Here you will find resources and guidelines, data and research, active transportation success stories being advanced across Canada, and information on the Government of Canada's active transportation investments.

-The Government of Canada is committed to making data-driven and evidence-based investments to build new and expanded active transportation networks and to create safe environments for more equitable, healthy, active and sustainable travel options to thrive.
+The Government of Canada is committed to making data-driven and evidence-based investments to build new and expanded active transportation networks and to create safe environments for more affordable, healthy and sustainable travel options.
 You can read more about this commitment through Canada's National Active Transportation Strategy, the country's first coast-to-coast-to-coast strategic approach for promoting active transportation and its benefits.

 What is active transportation?